IQSS/dataverse/doc/sphinx-guides/source/admin/make-data-count.rst

 Populate Views and Downloads for the First Time
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Soon we will be setting up a cron job to run nightly but we start with a single successful configuration and run of Counter Processor and calls to Dataverse APIs.
+Soon we will be setting up a cron job to run nightly but we start with a single successful configuration and manual run of Counter Processor and calls to Dataverse APIs.
+(The scripts discussed in the next section automate the steps described here, including creating empty log files if you're starting mid-month.)

 * Change to the directory where you installed Counter Processor.